nauam/Courses/docs/administration/security/authorization.md

 To diagnose this, begin by checking two bits:

 1. The user's group membership.
-This can be done by going to the user's profile page in QW Control.
+This can be done by going to the user's profile page in Rundeck.
 That page will list the groups the user is a member.
-2. Read the messages inside the `qwcontrol.audit.log` log file.
+2. Read the messages inside the `rundeck.audit.log` log file.
 The authorization facility generates fairly low level messages describing how the policy is matched to the user context.
 3. Use the [rd-acl](/manual/command-line-tools/rd-acl.html) tool to test and validate your policy files